 Jekyll Island is home to more than a thousand acres of maritime forest, 10 miles of shoreline, and marshes filled with many wonders.
 Learn more about the island’s natural resources from Jekyll’s own park ranger during these unique eco-experiences.
 Ranger Walk programming is updated seasonally, so please visit frequently to learn more about the latest offering.

-Reservations: Make Reservation Reservations are required, and must be made 30 minutes prior to tour start.
+Reservations are required and must be made 30 minutes prior to the tour start.

 Duration: 45-90 minutes

 Contact: For more information or any questions, email firstname.lastname@example.org or call 912-635-4408.

 Maritime Forest Ecology & Bald Eagle Nest Viewing Tour

 Walk down a historic trail through one of the island’s most diverse habitats, viewing Jekyll Island’s active bald eagle nest.
 On tour with Jekyll Island Conservation staff, learn the trail’s history, identify unique vegetation communities, and see examples of active wildlife research efforts.

 Departs From: Mosaic, Jekyll Island Museum • 100 Stable Rd.

 Arrival: Please meet at Mosaic five to 10 minutes prior to the program start and bring your ticket to confirm your reservation.

 Suggested attire/items: Temperature-appropriate outdoor wear, comfortable pants, walking shoes, light jacket/raincoat, water, insect repellent, and camera.
 Spotting scope & shared binoculars will be provided by the Conservation staff.